 The Cardiothoracic Surgery Residency Program matches one fellow per year for a two-year fellowship.
 The two fellows alternate between the cardiac and thoracic surgery services.
 No other surgical residents or trainees on either service compete for cases.
 Six midlevel practitioners (ANPs or PAs) support the two services.

 Minimally Invasive Surgery Fellowships

-In addition to the general surgery residency, the Division of General Surgery currently offers both a clinical and research fellowship through the Arizona Center for Endoscopic Surgery (ACES) focused on minimally invasive, robotic and bariatric surgery.
+In addition to the general surgery residency, the Division of General Surgery currently offers both clinical and research fellowships focused on minimally invasive, robotic and bariatric surgery.
 Click titles below for more information.

 Our dual purpose is to train those who will provide top quality patient care and be academic leaders in minimally invasive and robotic surgery.
 Our fellows in turn will train many physicians for practice in communities across the country.
 This emphasis makes our fellowship one of the most unique programs in the United States.

-- ACES Postdoctoral Research Fellowship in Minimally Invasive Surgery
+- Postdoctoral Research Fellowship in Minimally Invasive Surgery

 A postdoctoral scholar is a trainee in residence pursuing to carry out advanced studies supervised by the principal investigator utilizing knowledge of equipment, methodology, and current developments in the field of minimally invasive surgery.
 Postdoctoral Scholars are appointed for a limited period of time and may participate on the Department’s research projects.